 - 1. For most tenants the best source of market rent information is the rent roll.
-Using these rent rolls, the best evidence of "market" rents are (in order of descending importance): - Actual leases signed on or around the valuation date. - Actual leases within the first three years of their term as of the valuation date. - Current rents for similar types of stores in the same shopping centres. - Older leases with active overage rent or step-up clauses.

-- 2. As a secondary source of rent information, and as a check on the rents derived from the actual rent rolls, the rental rates can be compared to the rents established for similar tenants in other similar properties. - 3.
+Using these rent rolls, the best evidence of "market" rents are (in order of descending importance): - Actual leases signed on or around the valuation date. - Actual leases within the first three years of their term as of the valuation date. - Current rents for similar types of stores in the same shopping centres. - Older leases with active overage rent or step-up clauses. - 2.
+As a secondary source of rent information, and as a check on the rents derived from the actual rent rolls, the rental rates can be compared to the rents established for similar tenants in other similar properties. - 3.
 If comparable information is not available, it may be necessary to analyze the existing lease and interview the owner and tenant(s) to determine what the current rent on the space should be".
-(Exhibit C-1 page 47) - [15] During questioning of the Complainant, the Complainant advised the Board of the following: - a.
-The sales comparables of the Complainant were in two different market areas. - b.
-The time-adjusted factors utilized by the Complainant came from the City. - c.
-The sales details came from the network documents. - d.
-The City's GIM is different than the Networks, as the Network utilizes actual income and the City utilizes typical income. - e.
+(Exhibit C-1 page 45)

+[15] During questioning of the Complainant, the Complainant advised the Board of the following:

+a.
+The sales comparables of the Complainant were in two different market areas.

+b.
+The time-adjusted factors utilized by the Complainant came from the City.

+c.
+The sales details came from the network documents.

+d.
+The City's GIM is different than the Network's, as the Network utilizes actual income and the City utilizes typical income.

+e.
 The Complainant did not contact the parties about the sale nor verified any income.
-The Complainant was not aware if the Network contacted the parties or not. - f.
-The rating system was instituted by Boardwalk on all the Boardwalk properties. - g.
-Total rental income of \$1,270,692 gives off a GIM of 10.63, but does not include parking income. - h.
-The Complainant advised the Board that the first 6 sales from the Complainant's sale comparables could be ignored as they were in a different market area than the subject property. - i.
-The capitalization rates on the Boardwalk properties were applied by Boardwalk and have no relationship to the City's cap rate. - [16] The Complainant requested the Board to amend the 2013 assessment of \$13,275,000 to \$12,853,500.
-This amounts to a reduction of 3.2% in the 2013 assessment.
+The Complainant was not aware if the Network contacted the parties or not.

+f.
+The rating system was instituted by Boardwalk on all the Boardwalk properties.

+g.
+Total effective gross income of \$881,508 produces a GIM of 10.63, but does not include parking income.

+h.
+The Complainant advised the Board that the first six sales from the Complainant's sale comparables could be ignored as they were in a different market area than the subject property.

+i.
+The capitalization rates on the Boardwalk properties were applied by Boardwalk and have no relationship to the City's cap rate.

+[16] During summary and argument, the Complainant requested the Board to amend the 2013 assessment of \$9,881,500 to \$9,440,500.
+This amounts to a reduction of 4.5% in the 2013 assessment.